Saving for retirement is no easy task.

-Here are a few yearly check up questions than can help you reach your retirement goals.
+Here are a few yearly checkup questions that can help you reach your retirement goals.

 Are You Where Your Retirement Plan Says You Should Be?

 Everyone should have a retirement plan.
-If you don’t, the first step is getting one.
-If you are responsible and have a plan, where does it say you should be this year?
+If you don’t, the first step you should take is getting one.

 If you aren’t on target, is it because you aren’t contributing enough money or was there a recent market downturn?